Turan (mythology): Depiction

 In art, Turan was generally depicted as a young, beautiful, attractive, and winged woman.
 Her beauty was accentuated by curls and elaborate hairstyles.
 In some representations, she wore diadems and other accessories that denoted her divinity.
 Turan appears in toilette scenes of Etruscan bronze mirrors.
 She is richly robed and jeweled in early and late depictions, but appears nude and semi-naked, embodying purity and sensuality. under the influence of Hellenistic art in the 3rd and 2nd centuries BCE.
 She is paired with her young lover Atunis (Adonis) and figures in the episode of the Judgement of Paris.
 A mirror from the late fourth century BC shows the Trojan prince Paris (called Elacsantre in Etruscan) seated on a rock, while the three goddesses appear before him.
 The goddesses are depicted with elaborate clothing and distinctive accessories, such as diadems and wings.
 Elacsantre (Paris's Etruscan equivalent) chose Turan as the most beautiful goddess.

 Turan personified nature's ability to create life, being the source of passion and desire in Etruscan mythology.
 She represents the force of life and desire in all its manifestations.
 She is the representation of the power of love, both in the romantic and sexual spheres.
 Turan is an ideal of fecundity and prosperity.
 This personification goes beyond human reproduction, encompassing the fertility of the earth, abundance, and the cycle of life in general.

 The goddess idealizes vital energy, strength, and vigor.
 She is the representation of the joy of living and the drive that propels existence.

 The discovery of the inscription "Turan ati" ("Mother Turan") suggests that she was also an ideal of motherhood and a protective maternal figure, just like her Roman equivalent, Venus Genetrix.
 Like Aphrodite and Venus, Turan is idealized as the goddess of beauty and charm, associated with perfect form and seduction.
-Turan is the personification of the creative energy of life, of youthful love as well as golden love and fertility, representing the most vital and pleasurable aspects of existence for the Etruscan civilization,protector of beauty and love.
+Turan is the personification of the creative energy of life, of youthful love as well as golden love and fertility, representing the most vital and pleasurable aspects of existence for the Etruscan civilization, protector of beauty and love.

 As the goddess of love and beauty, her image was ideal for engraving on the back of mirrors.
-Scenes with the goddess were painted on tomb walls, demonstrating the importance of love and fertility in life and death,The goddess was often depicted with her young lover, Atunis, who corresponds to the Greek Adonis.
+Scenes with the goddess were painted on tomb walls, demonstrating the importance of love and fertility in life and death.
+The goddess was often depicted with her young lover, Atunis, who corresponds to the Greek Adonis.
 Turan was often accompanied by the Lasas, minor winged deities who served as her attendants.
 In some depictions, Turan was the consort of the war god Laran.
 In the "Judgment of Paris" episode in Etruscan art, Turan was shown alongside the goddesses Uni (Juno) and Menrva (Minerva).
-She also appeared with other gods in various mythological scenes, especially in bronze mirror decorations, He was a popular deity, often represented in artifacts and reliefs.
+She also appeared with other gods in various mythological scenes, especially in bronze mirror decorations.
+She was a popular deity, often represented in artifacts and reliefs.